 Configure lifecycle management for logs on AWS

-To avoid unnecessary costs related to Amazon S3 cloud storage, you should create lifecycle management rules for your cloud storage bucket used by CDP for storing logs so that these logs get deleted once they are no longer useful.
+To avoid unnecessary costs related to Amazon S3 cloud storage, you should create lifecycle management rules for your cloud storage bucket used by Cloudera for storing logs so that these logs get deleted once they are no longer useful.

-Some examples of CDP logs stored in cloud storage are: cloudera server logs, cloudera agent logs, autossh logs, freeipa logs, ranger audit logs, datahub services logs, datalake logs, cm management services logs, and so on.
+Some examples of Cloudera logs stored in cloud storage are: cloudera server logs, cloudera agent logs, autossh logs, freeipa logs, ranger audit logs, datahub services logs, datalake logs, cm management services logs, and so on.
 These logs are mostly useful for troubleshooting, so they can be periodically deleted.

 AWS allows you to set up lifecycle management rules for your S3 buckets.
 For example, you can set a specified expiration period for a cloud storage location so that the files in that location get deleted automatically on a scheduled basis.
-Cloudera recommends that you do this for the cloud storage location that you provided to CDP for log storage.
+Cloudera recommends that you do this for the cloud storage location that you provided to Cloudera for log storage.

 Consider the following when setting up lifecycle management rules: